shumwaymark/sentinelcam/README.rst

 .. image:: docs/images/CamWatcher.png
    :alt: Sketch of basic camwatcher design

+Each **camwatcher** node can support a limited number of ``Outpost`` publishers.
+Additional data sinks may need to be added as more and more camera nodes are deployed.

   **Status**: stable working prototype.

 - Image publishing over imageZMQ supports multiple subscribers concurrently.
 Event analysis and